 1. View of the Bible

 I also believe that the writings of the Bible are 100% written by humans.
 The Bible is the word of God and words of men at the same time.
-God in his sovereignty allowed the writers to use their own writing styles, vocabulary, education, experiences, and personality.
-They had freedom in writing, but under God’s sovereignty and the working of the Holy Spirit, the outcome of what they wrote was still exactly what God wanted them to write.
+God, in his sovereignty, allowed the writers to use their own writing styles, vocabulary, education, experiences, and personality.
+They had freedom in writing, but under God’s sovereignty and the working of the Holy Spirit, the outcome of what they wrote was still what God wanted them to write.
 (2 Timothy 3:16, 2 Peter 1:21, 1 Thessalonians 2:13, Hebrews 1:1)

 I believe that the original writings (which we no longer have) were the texts that were inspired, but that God also preserved the Scriptures through the process of copying them over history, so that we can still today call the Bible, “the Word of God.”
 I believe that the Bible is necessary for us in order to understand who God is and how to be rescued from our sins.
 Studying this world also teaches us true things, and also reveals God to us, but that is not enough.
 We also need Scripture.